denevell/Natch-Android/README.md

 ### Stories (Numbers relate to classes names in the uiTests dir)

-00. I should be able to register, and be automatically logged in
+00. I should be able to register, and be automatically logged in, and no longer see the register option
 0. I should be able to login and change the auth key for the calls.
 0. I should see an error message on login fail
 1. I should see some threads along with content of first post in the app